Shuntsystems

 We have a long and intensive partnership with B. Braun in the field of neurosurgery.
 We are driven by a common vision: to improve the lives of hydrocephalus patients around the world with innovative solutions.

-Our partnership is an exciting combination of B. Braun's nearly 180 years of expertise as one of the world's leading medical device and pharmaceutical companies and our agility as an innovative company and technology leader in gravitation-based shunt technology.
+Our partnership is an exciting combination of B. Braun's many years of expertise as one of the world's leading medical device and pharmaceutical companies and our agility as an innovative company and technology leader in gravitation-based shunt technology.

 ![[Translate to English:] [Translate to English:]](/fileadmin/_processed_/d/b/csm_MIETHKE_myhcandme_Slider_36e844cb46.png)